bopopescu/cryptsy_database/README.md

 **CryptsyData 1.0**
 ===================

-This is a python program which collects data from Cryptsy Exchange and store them in MySQL database.
+This is a python program which collects data from Cryptsy Exchange and stores them in the MySQL database.

 > **Data Collected:**